RedHatGov/fips-compliant-vault/README.md

 its possible to include a java option on the command line to override the security policy file.

-After making the above changes to the `$HOME/bin/standalone.conf` file, copy the security providers from the default policy file to `$HOME/java.security.properties` and add the configuration for the BCFIPS provider as the first security provider, modify the internal ssl provider to use BCFIPS, and renumber the rest.
+After making the above changes to the `$JBOSS_HOME/bin/standalone.conf` file, copy the security providers from the default policy file to `$HOME/java.security.properties` and add the configuration for the BCFIPS provider as the first security provider and renumber the rest.
 Your `$HOME/java.security.properties` file should resemble this:

     # We can override the values in the JRE_HOME/lib/security/java.security